menu

 Overview

 Mayville is a somewhat small city located in the state of Wisconsin.
-With a population of 5,158 people and just one neighborhood, Mayville is the 156th largest community in Wisconsin.
-Mayville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,138 people and just one neighborhood, Mayville is the 156th largest community in Wisconsin.
+Mayville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Mayville is a blue-collar town, with 41.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Mayville is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Mayville who work in management occupations (9.93%), office and administrative support (8.48%), and sales jobs (7.35%).
+When you are in Mayville, you'll notice that it is more blue-collar than most other communities in America.
+38.39% of Mayville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mayville is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Mayville who work in office and administrative support (12.82%), management occupations (11.48%), and healthcare suport services (6.26%).

 Setting & Lifestyle

-Mayville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Mayville does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Mayville in 2022 was $31,286, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $125,144 for a family of four.
+The per capita income in Mayville in 2022 was $34,889, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $139,556 for a family of four.
 However, Mayville contains both very wealthy and poor people as well.

 The people who call Mayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mayville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mayville include German, Irish, Polish, English, and Norwegian.
+Important ancestries of people in Mayville include German, Irish, English, Polish, and European.

 The most common language spoken in Mayville is English.
 Other important languages spoken here include Polish and Italian.